2010 Haiti earthquake: Essential services

-Amongst the widespread devastation and damage throughout Port-au-Prince and elsewhere, vital infrastructure necessary to respond to the disaster was severely damaged or destroyed.
-This included all hospitals in the capital; air, sea, and land transport facilities; and communication systems.

 The quake affected the three Médecins Sans Frontières (Doctors Without Borders) medical facilities around Port-au-Prince, causing one to collapse completely.
 A hospital in Pétion-Ville, a wealthy suburb of Port-au-Prince, also collapsed, as did the St. Michel District Hospital in the southern town of Jacmel, which was the largest referral hospital in south-east Haiti.

 The quake seriously damaged the control tower at Toussaint L'Ouverture International Airport.
 Damage to the Port-au-Prince seaport rendered the harbor unusable for immediate rescue operations; its container crane subsided severely at an angle because of weak foundations.
 Gonaïves seaport in northern Haiti remained operational.

 Roads were blocked with road debris or the surfaces broken.
 The main road linking Port-au-Prince with Jacmel remained blocked ten days after the earthquake, hampering delivery of aid to Jacmel.
 When asked why the road had not been opened, Hazem el-Zein, head of the south-east division of the UN World Food Programme said that "We ask the same questions to the people in charge...They promise rapid response.
 To be honest, I don't know why it hasn't been done.
 I can only think that their priority must be somewhere else."

 There was considerable damage to communications infrastructure.
 The public telephone system was not available, and two of Haiti's largest cellular telephone providers, Digicel and Comcel Haiti, both reported that their services had been affected by the earthquake.
 Fibre-optic connectivity was also disrupted.
 According to Reporters Sans Frontières (RSF), Radio Lumière, which broadcasts out of Port-au-Prince and reaches 90% of Haiti, was initially knocked off the air, but it was able to resume broadcasting across most of its network within a week.
 According to RSF, some 20 of about 50 stations that were active in the capital region before the earthquake were back on air a week after the quake.